PrathmeshKushwaha/ML-models-for-Healthcare/README.md

 # ML-models-for-Healthcare
-This project is focused on building a lightweight, scalable machine learning system that predicts healthcare outcomes (such as disease presence or cost prediction) based on patient inputs.
-It combines machine learning model training, cloud deployment using AWS Lambda, and frontend integration to create an end-to-end, accessible solution.
+This project focuses on building a machine learning model that predicts healthcare outcomes based on patient inputs.
+The model is deployed serverlessly using AWS Lambda and connected through an API Gateway.
+A simple frontend is also created to collect user inputs and display predictions in real-time.

+## Features
+- Machine Learning model trained on healthcare data.
+- Serverless deployment using AWS Lambda and API Gateway.
+- Model exported using joblib for portability.
+- Lightweight HTML/CSS/JS frontend connected to API.
+- Real-time disease or cost prediction.
+- Scalable, lightweight, and cost-effective setup.

+## Technologies Used
+- Python (Pandas, Scikit-learn, Joblib, Numpy)
+- AWS Lambda
+- AWS API Gateway
+- AWS S3 (for deployment storage)
+- HTML/CSS/JavaScript
+- GitHub for version control